askmi/ipv4-solution/README.md

 java -jar __ /path/to/file --parallel 2

-IMPORTNANT: parallel run required java 23.
+IMPORTNANT: parallel run required java 23 and file should be big enough (from 1GB by default).

 Please dont blame me that Im using Unsafe:)